Thompson Bond Fund Characteristics (THOPX)

 Duration: A commonly used measure of the potential volatility of the price of a debt security, or the aggregate market value of a portfolio of debt securities, prior to maturity.
 Securities with a longer duration generally have more volatile prices than securities of comparable quality with a shorter duration.

-Although the makeup of the Bond Fund’s portfolio is constantly changing, as of March 31, 2017, 81.60% of the Fund’s portfolio was invested in corporate bonds.
-Due to prevailing market conditions, the composition of the Fund’s portfolio as of that date was consistent with the composition of the Fund’s portfolio over the past 5 years.
-In addition, as of that date 68.34% of the Fund’s portfolio was invested in securities rated BBB by Standard & Poor’s, while an additional 10.09% of the Fund’s portfolio was rated below investment grade and 2.86% of the Fund’s portfolio was not rated by Standard & Poor’s.
+Although the makeup of the Bond Fund’s portfolio is constantly changing, as of June 30, 2020, 69.02% of the Fund’s portfolio was invested in corporate bonds.
+Due to prevailing market conditions, the percentage of corporate bonds held in the Fund’s portfolio over the past 5 years has generally equaled or exceeded the percentage of corporate bonds held in the Fund’s portfolio as of that date.
+In addition, as of that date 41.96% of the Fund’s portfolio was invested in securities rated BBB by Standard & Poor’s, while an additional 6.88% of the Fund’s portfolio was rated below investment grade and 37.20% of the Fund’s portfolio was not rated by Standard & Poor’s.
 For portfolio information current as of the most recent quarter-end, please call 1-800-999-0887 or visit our website at www.thompsonim.com.
 Compared to a portfolio that is more evenly allocated between government and corporate bonds, a portfolio that is heavily allocated to corporate bonds may provide higher returns, but is also subject to greater levels of credit and liquidity risk and to greater price fluctuations.
 A portfolio that is significantly allocated to bonds having lower and below-investment-grade ratings may also be subject to greater levels of credit and liquidity risk and experience greater price fluctuations than a portfolio comprised of higher-rated investment-grade bonds.